-07 Ethical Behavior 30 Ethical Behavior Duty to Clients Client Confidentiality Summary 31 31 31 32 08 Frequently Asked Questions 33 Q: How long will it take me to find a site and Local Clinical Supervisor?
-Q: Can I be paid for clinical training?
-Q: Will I have to pay for clinical supervision?
-Q: What credentials are needed for my Local Clinical Supervisor to be approved?
-Q: What are the differences between the onsite and offsite supervisor?
-Q: Can I do my practicum/internship in a private practice setting rather than a site?
-Q: May I have more than one clinical site at a time?
-Q: Do I have to change sites during my clinical training experience?
-Q: Where is it appropriate for me to conduct therapy?
-Q: If I speak two languages, can I provide therapy in both?
-Q: Does it matter what kind of clients I have if I get the required hours?
-Q: Can I count the "extra" hours I spend at my site?
-Q: Can I conduct therapy either through a video platform?
-Q: Can I finish my clinical experience in less than one year?
-34 34 34 35 35 35 35 35 35 35 36 36 36 36 36 36 09 Additional Policies & Processes 37 Clinical Administrative Training Team Interventions Clinical Development Committee (CDC) 38 38
+07 Ethical Behavior 30 Ethical Behavior Duty to Clients Client Confidentiality Summary 31 31 31 32 • 08 Frequently Asked Questions 33 Q: How long will it take me to find a site and Local Clinical Supervisor?
+34 Q: Can I be paid for clinical training?
+34 Q: Will I have to pay for clinical supervision?
+34 Q: What credentials are needed for my Local Clinical Supervisor to be approved?
+34 Q: What are the differences between the onsite and offsite supervisor?
+34 Q: Can I do my practicum/internship in a private practice setting rather than a site?
+35 Q: May I have more than one clinical site at a time?
+35 Q: Do I have to change sites during my clinical training experience?
+35 Q: Where is it appropriate for me to conduct therapy?
+35 Q: Who needs to be physically present at the site when I'm conducting therapy?
+35 Q: If I speak two languages, can I provide therapy in both?
+35 Q: Does it matter what kind of clients I have if I get the required hours?
+36 Q: Can I count group therapy?
+36 Q: Can I count the "extra" hours I spend at my site?
+36 Q: Can I conduct therapy either through a video platform?
+36 Q: Can I finish my clinical experience in less than one year?
+36 09 Additional Policies & Processes 37 Clinical Administrative Training Team Interventions 38 Clinical Development Committee (CDC) 38

-~ ~

 Clinical Development Committee (CDC) 38

 Clinical Support Committee (CSC) 39

 Specialized Training 40

 Consider the AAMFT Code of Ethics (2015) 40